plandes/deepnlp/doc/md/clickbate.md

-The executor in the `Model` section sets `net_settings` to `classify_net_settings` to provide the top level text classification for the application using a BiLSTM+CRF.
+The executor in the `Model` section sets `net_settings` to `classify_net_settings` to provide the top level text classification for the application using a BiLSTM-CRF.
 This model is provided in the [classify resource library] in `deepnlp` (this project), with little left to specify.
 These remaining portions of the model that are specified are: